Protect America's Waters

 Our citizen outreach staff has been knocking on doors across the nation, educating Americans about what’s at stake.
 So far, we've delivered more than 100,000 public comments in support of clean water.

-But if we’re going to push past ExxonMobil and other powerful polluters, we’re going to need everyone who cares about America’s waterways to get involved.
-Join our campaign by sending President Obama a message today.
+But if we’re going to drown out the opposition and convince President Obama and the EPA to finalize a rule and protect our waters, we can’t let the momentum falter.
+Right now, we need everyone who cares about America’s waterways to get involved.
+Join our campaign by sending the EPA a message today.

 - More than half of American’s streams and millions of acres of wetlands are vulnerable to pollution and development.